Ebony-Watson/scProximitE/README.md

 # Similarity Metrics at High Dimensionality - testing for rare cell types
+This package is designed for evaluating the performance of various proximity metrics (including distance, similarity, dissimilarity, correlation etc. metrics) with respect to quantifying cell-cell similarity in scRNA-seq datasets.
+The study for which the package was originally created and the performance of the metrics included in the package with respect to various dataset-specific properties of scRNA-seq data is available at https://doi.org/10.1093/bib/bbac387.

+If relevant, please cite this package using the paper citation:
+Ebony Rose Watson, Ariane Mora, Atefeh Taherian Fard, Jessica Cara Mar, How does the structure of data impact cell–cell similarity?
+Evaluating how structural properties influence the performance of proximity metrics in single cell RNA-seq data, Briefings in Bioinformatics, Volume 23, Issue 6, November 2022, bbac387, https://doi.org/10.1093/bib/bbac387

 ## Docs
 Documentation and reproducibility are available at: